-- A. The Organization shall have written policies and procedures for assuring the health, safety and well-being of people with developmental disabilities participating in their programs that are consistent with these regulations.
+- A. The Organization shall have written policies and procedures for assuring the health, safety and well-being of the population participating in their programs that are consistent with these regulations.
 The policy shall: - 1.
-Include definitions of abuse, neglect, mistreatment, other human rights violation, and serious incidents; and - Explain the types of incidents which need to be reported within the agency; and - 3.
-Explain the process for reporting and documenting the incident in accordance with § 1.25.1 of this Part; and

-- 4. Delineate the responsibilities of employees for conducting and/or participating in investigations that involve a violation of a person's rights or a serious incident; and - Include provisions for administrative action, disciplinary action, and dismissal of employees, contractors, and volunteers involved with abuse, neglect, mistreatment or other human rights violations. - 6.
-The Organization shall have a policy that requires employees to report to the Organization any changes in the status of their criminal background check subsequent to their hire by the Organization and reviewed annually.
+Include definitions of abuse, neglect, mistreatment, other human rights violation, and serious incidents; and - 2.
+Explain the types of incidents which need to be reported within the agency; and - 3.
+Explain the process for reporting and documenting the incident in accordance with § 1.25.1 of this Part; and - 4.
+Delineate the responsibilities of employees for conducting and/or participating in investigations that involve a violation of a person's rights or a serious incident; and - 5.
+Include provisions for administrative action, disciplinary action, and dismissal of employees, contractors, and volunteers involved with abuse, neglect, mistreatment or other human rights violations.